Committee Sponsor:Jeremy Knee, Deputy General Counsel

 The Equity Assessment Committee (EAC) is a standing committee composed of faculty, staff, and students from across the University with education, experience, and interest in equity issues.
 The committee includes both appointed representatives from designated university entities and volunteers-at-large from the university community.

-As proscribed in Policy 101 Policy Governing Policies, the EAC is a committee of faculty, students, and staff established to review and assess policy drafts through an equity framework to protect, promote, and enrich inclusion, diversity, and equity.
+As prescribed in Policy 101 Policy Governing Policies, the EAC is a committee of faculty, students, and staff established to review and assess policy drafts through an equity framework to protect, promote, and enrich equal opportunity and diverse viewpoints and to ensure policies are impartial and fair for all members of the university community.
 The EAC serves to advance Utah Valley University’s commitment to creating and maintaining a supportive infrastructure for inclusion by shaping policies of exceptional care.
-The EAC will identify and reduce or eliminate equity issues that may impact historically under-served communities, where possible.
+The EAC will identify and make recommendations to reduce and resolve equity issues that may have an unequal impact on certain members of the university community, where possible.

-The EAC reviews and assesses policy drafts through an equity framework to protect, promote, and enrich inclusion, diversity, and equity.
+The EAC reviews and assesses policy drafts through an equity framework to protect, promote, and enrich equal opportunity and diverse viewpoints and to ensure policies are impartial and fair for all members of the university community.
 The committee assesses all university policy drafts as they go through the development process and existing policies in the Policy Manual to determine whether the drafts contain any equity concerns.

 The Equity Assessment Committee (EAC) Review occurs during Stage 1 of the regular policy development process.
 In this review, the EAC reviews the finalized Stage 1 draft for potential equity issues and provides recommendations to the policy steward and sponsor.
 Then the policy steward and sponsor make revisions they deem appropriate.
 The Policy Office then submits the draft to the policy subcommittee and President’s Council for approval.